 Figure 3: A proposed mechanism of action for intratumoral treatment with LTX-315

 Preclinical and clinical studies have demonstrated LTX-315`s unique ability to enhance infiltration of T cells by inducing effective release of danger signals and a broad range of tumor antigens.
 (Figure 4).

 Figure 4: LTX-315 induce clonal expansion of T cells in both blood and treated lesion.

-Furthermore, a strong synergy with immune-checkpoint blockade has been demonstrated.
 Immune-checkpoint inhibitors have shown survival benefit in a small proportion of cancer patients with pre-existing T cells, indicating that combination therapies are needed.
 Since intratumoral administration of LTX-315 enhances tumor infiltration of T cells, both in number and diversity in cancer patients (personalized in situ vaccination), it is an ideal candidate for combination with other types of immunotherapy and provides the scientific rationale for initiating combination studies with immune checkpoint inhibitors in cancer patients (Figure 5).